BDC Hamburger Icon

 Outside of customer reviews and comments, most of what is known about your brand online comes directly from you.
 Here are some tips on generating good press for your brand:

 • Engage with customers online.
-Engaging with customers online and staying active in forums helps generate genuine positive comments and feelings about your company.
+Staying active in forums and engaging with customers online helps generate genuine positive comments and feelings about your company.

 • Give behind-the-scenes glimpses of your company.
 Leverage your online presence by using your social media accounts to post behind-the-scenes glimpses of your team in action and feel-good photos of happy customers.
 Consider hosting a Facebook Live Q&A to answer customer questions and introduce team members.